Dear readers of ADxS.org, please forgive the disruption.

 • Feedback loop between GR and SERT20

-• Dexamethasone binding to GR increases SERT expression in a SERT gene variant-dependent manner23
+• Dexamethasone binding to GR increases SERT expression depending on the SERT gene variant23

-• SERT gene variants affect GR, MR, and FKBP5 expression after early stress24
+• SERT gene variants influence GR, MR and FKBP5 expression after early stress24

 1.2.2.2.
 Antagonists of the GR